h3fang/AUR/readme.md

 ## battery-notifications
-- send notifications to all users based on battery state
+- send notifications to user based on battery states
-- not on AUR

 ## clash-dev-git
 - use official repo build instructions
-- make go build cache read/write
+- make go build cache writable

-## clash-dashboard-git
-- fix building and packaging instructions

 ## evince-light
-- keep only pdf support
+- with only pdf support
 - use cmake build system

 ## hstr-git